Foreign language lessons

-You will teach a minimum of 9 lessons, of which 6 will be observed by a trainer.
+You will teach a minimum of 8 lessons, 6 of which will be taught at the school and observed by a trainer.
 In the post teaching critique sessions you will be encouraged to develop the ability to assess both your own lessons and those of your peers.
 We will ensure you teach at least two different levels of EFL learners, e.g. elementary and intermediate, and a good cross section of age groups and abilities.
 The assessment of your teaching practice is continuous and will tend to reflect your overall progress.

 Written assignments :

 A reflective journal based on the 3 hours of tuition in a foreign language.
 After each lesson you will be encouraged to write up your observations and reflections on the learning experience, both from a student's and a teacher's perspective.